 ON THIS PAGE: You will read about your medical care after treatment for mastocytosis is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for mastocytosis ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 Follow-up visits will include blood tests and possibly scans or other imaging studies.
 Normally, follow-up visits are most frequent in the first three years after treatment, but patients are encouraged to have lifelong, follow-up care.